FredPont/FileFootprintLister/Readme.md

 - edit the config/path.csv file
 - enter one directory path to scan, per line (no header in this table)
 - to exclude some files or directories, edit the config/exclude.csv file : one string to exclude in paths per line.
-If this string is found in the path, this path will be skipped
+If this string is found in the path, this path will be skipped. [.git ~snapshot] are excluded by default.

 If the path contains spaces, commas... it can be necessary to quote the path : "my,path with, spaces"